The following materials provide a taste of undergraduate and postgraduate modules which cover Classical Studies.

 To whet your appetite for The Roman Empire, try this interactive game in which you can help Hadrian put together his passport and then join him as he travels around the empire.
 Along the way you will learn about his character, work and love life, meet other key figures and collect souvenir artefacts for his villa in Tivoli.

-You can watch a short video introduction to The Roman Empire on YouTube.
+You can watch a short video introduction to this module on YouTube.

 The Library of Alexandria